xcart/xcart-docs/_pages/kb_en/users/user_management.md

 1. Managing user accounts

-   To manage a user profile a store admin can:
+   When managing user accounts a store admin can:
    * access the profile of any user in the table for viewing/editing (a store admin with the "Manage users" access permission can access customer accounts only).

      To access the profile of a user: